Grief, anger, disbelief: Trump voters face Biden’s victory

-ST. PETERSBURG, Fla.
-(AP) — When Joan Martin heard that Joe Biden had been declared the winner of the presidential election, the retired nurse and avowed supporter of President Donald Trump was deeply unsettled.
+ST. PETERSBURG, Fla. — When Joan Martin heard that Joe Biden had been declared the winner of the presidential election, the retired nurse and avowed supporter of President Donald Trump was deeply unsettled.
 To steel herself, she thought about how her household weathered Hurricane Katrina when it battered her hometown of Picayune, Mississippi, in 2005.

 As the storm blew toward the town, Martin rushed out into her yard to carry her 85 show chickens to safety.
 Outside, howling winds lashed her family’s barn, lifting the edges of the roof off its moorings.